microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

 The Fluid Framework sends events in the following categories:

 - error -- used to identify and report error conditions, e.g. duplicate data store IDs.
 - performance -- used to track performance-critical code paths within the framework.
 For example, the summarizer tracks how long it takes to create or load a summary and reports this information in an event.
 - generic -- used as a catchall for events that are informational and don't represent an activity with a duration like a performance event.

 ### EventName

 This property contains a unique name for the event.

-### Customization
+### Customizing logged events

 Similar to the `ITelemetryBaseLogger` interface mentioned above, different levels of event complexity can also be achieved by adding other attributes to the object implementing the `ITelemetryBaseEvent` interface.
-Below are some examples:
+Below are some
+examples:

 ```ts
 if (chunk.version !== undefined) {